SamarZiadat/youi_drf_api/README.md

 - As a developer/superuser I can see a search field in the events and posts list so that I can search for a specific event or post
 - As a developer/superuser I can filter the events list by category so that I can see only the events relating to one desired category
 - As a developer/superuser I can view a list of events/posts by profiles I follow so that I can see only the events/posts relating to profiles that I like
+- As a developer/superuser I can view a list of posts I have posted a like id to so that I can see only the posts I like
 - As a developer/superuser I can view a list of events I have posted a bookmarked id to so that I can see only the events I am interested in attending
 - As a developer/superuser I can view a list of events/posts relating to just one profile so that I can see only the events/posts created by a single user
 - As a developer/superuser I can view a list of comments linked to a particular post so that I can see see the comments relating to one single post id